webforward/gitdeploy/README.md

 ## Usage - Standalone

  1. Download a copy of this repository into a directory within your website, for example /deploy.
- 2. Make a copy of `deploy.php` to edit or use the following code in your own file and configure options:
+ 2. Edit `deploy.php` or make your own php file and use the following code with configure options:
  ```php
  use Webforward\GitDeploy; // This line must be at the top of a script, not inside a function
  require 'path/to/src/GitDeploy.php';